It’s so easy to make a DIY rolling pin for your next kitchen masterpiece or everyday cooking – you can even customize it!

 Mark the end of the dowel into 8 equal parts.
 I used our apple slicer, which has never been used to cut apples because we always forget.
 So, if you have an apple slicer, lightly press down until you have little indentations in the wood.

 If you notice in the picture below, I pressed some areas a little harder than needed.

-Now time to cut!
+Now, time for the chop saw!
 Place a marking straight down on the saw.

-I found that I liked the edge of the dowel to be even with the hole that the blade enters (cover the hole).
+I preferred the edge of the dowel to be even with the hole that the blade enters (cover the hole).

-And that’s how to make a simple rolling pin for less than $10 each.
+And that’s how to make a simple but sturdy rolling pin for less than $10 each.
 What do you think?